finic-ai/finic/README.md

   <p align="center">Use GPT to answer questions over documentation</p>
 </p>

-[Sidekick](https://github.com/getbuff/Buff) helps open source communities troubleshoot questions with AI.
+[Sidekick](https://getsidekick.ai/) is a Slack and Discord bot that provides developer support, using the GPT API.
 It scales very well with documentation.

 Sidekick is also open source.
 [Try out the demo on web here.](https://sidekick-web.vercel.app/)